 What are the problems with and solutions for onboarding new nurses?

-A lot of these types of facilities and healthcare organizations generally don’t hire as large a number of new nurses.
-In the hospital, there is a residency program that has been mapped out for groups of new nurses who go to classes and work with preceptors, as well as form their own support and information network.
+A: A lot of these types of facilities and healthcare organizations generally don’t hire as large a number of new nurses.
+In the hospital, there is a residency program that has been mapped out for groups of new nurses who go to classes and work with preceptors.
+The program also helps them form their own support and information network.

 In these out-of-hospital facilities, there usually is not the full range of support for these new nurses.
 The education department is smaller.
 Sometimes they do not hire new nurses, so the preceptor core is not there.

 If they do hire new nurses, the new nurses might feel isolated.
-And sometimes that results in them leaving their jobs sooner because they didn’t get the support or guidance they needed to do not only the clinical skills but also understand how they fit in a facility socially and contribute and make their marks at these facilities.
+And sometimes that results in them leaving their jobs sooner because they didn’t get the support or guidance they needed.
+This is important for clinical skills but also to understand how they fit in a facility socially and contribute and make their marks.

 This residency program helps them do that.
 It provides them with the support and the guidance that they need to go from the new grad to a contributing member of the staff.

-We also work with the staff so they can better support that new person.
+We also work with the staff so they can better support that new person as part of onboarding.